Android (Native)

 Overview

-The Appnomix Commerce SDK is a mobile library designed to help brands deepen their relationship with customers by placing the brand prominently on the users' mobile phones.
+The Appnomix Commerce SDK is a mobile library that places your brand prominently on users' mobile phones, helping you deepen your relationship with customers.

-Version 2.0 introduces significant enhancements including product detection, price comparison features, and a completely overhauled user interface.
+Version 2.0 adds product detection, price comparison, and a redesigned user interface.
 Version 1.0 focused primarily on coupon functionality.

-On Android, the SDK uses the Accessibility Service to track browser interactions, such as the currently rendered page.
-To enable this service, both the host application and the SDK must coordinate to ensure the user grants the necessary permission.
+On Android, the SDK uses the Accessibility Service (an Android system feature that allows apps to observe and interact with on-screen content) to track browser interactions, such as the currently rendered page.
+To enable this service, both your application and the SDK must coordinate to ensure the user grants the necessary permission.

-This requires declaring android.permission.BIND_ACCESSIBILITY_SERVICE in your app manifest, which requires additional Play Console consent requirements handling before submitting the first version of the app with the Appnomix SDK.
+Declare android.permission.BIND_ACCESSIBILITY_SERVICE in your app manifest, which requires additional Play Console consent handling before you submit the first version of your app with the Appnomix SDK.
 See the Privacy & Permissions section for detailed guidance.

 At this time, the SDK supports interactions only within Google Chrome.
 Support for additional browsers can be added upon request.